 Offensive Player of the Year

-2. Andrew Luck, QB, Stanford: He's seventh in the nation in passing efficiency leading the nation's sixth-ranked team and remains in the Heisman Trophy race.
-He's also rushed for 370 yards and three touchdowns.
+2. Andrew Luck, QB, Stanford: He's ninth in the nation in passing efficiency for the nation's 12th-ranked team and remains in the Heisman Trophy race.

 Defensive Player of the Year

-3. Akeem Ayers, LB, UCLA: The All-American candidate and likely first-round NFL draft pick has recorded nine tackles for a loss, including four sacks, with two interceptions and he's forced and recovered two fumbles.
+1. Akeem Ayers, LB, UCLA: The All-American candidate and likely first-round NFL draft pick has recorded 6.5 tackles for a loss, including three sacks, with two interceptions and he's forced and recovered two fumbles.

 Coach of the Year

-1. Chip Kelly, Oregon: The Ducks are undefeated and ranked No. 1 in the BCS standings and both major polls.
-We did find someone who was unimpressed, though.
+1. Chip Kelly, Oregon: The Ducks are undefeated and ranked No. 2 in the BCS standings and No. 1 in both major polls.
+There are reports, however, that Kelly doesn't floss everyday.

 2. Jim Harbaugh, Stanford: Stanford is ranked 12th in the BCS standings and remains a Rose Bowl contender.

 3. Mike Stoops, Arizona: It will be interesting to see if the Wildcats keep winning with Matt Scott at QB until Nick Foles returns in a few weeks.
 If they do, that will boost Stoops' standing here.